 Each day’s new theme will combine indoor and outdoor (weather permitting) activities.

-Monday, April 21: Celebrating the Sea - We'll be making a splash at Blithewold today as we learn about life by the sea!
-Campers will explore our shoreline, learn about sailing, enjoy ocean-inspired art activites, and take part in other washed-ashore adventures.
+Monday, April 20: Celebrate the Sea - We'll be making a splash at Blithewold today as we learn about life by the sea!
+Campers will explore our shoreline, enjoy water activities at our newly restored dock, create ocean-inspired art, and take part in other washed-ashore adventures.

 Become a member today and save!
 Family membership is $57 for the year.

 Full Week of Camp: $160 Blithewold members; $180 Non-members Feb. and April Camp offers daily drop-in Member Day: $45; Non-member Day: $55.
 Half-Day $30

 * Register more than one child or more than one week of camp and SAVE!
 Sibling discount code: SIBL